- Overview

 Interface definitions shared by one or more of the previous three categories.
 Currently an openapi.yaml file defining the interface between Front and Back ends. |

-Both the frontend and backend examples can be written using any relevant technology stack.
-In particular, there is no reason why the backend could not be written using Node.js, C#, or any other language.
-As of the time this was written, the Daml codegen tooling provided by Digital Asset supports Java, JavaScript, and TypeScript which has driven the choice of stack for the example application.
+The frontend and backend examples can be written using any relevant technology stack.
+The backend may be written using Node.js, C#, or any other language.
+The Daml codegen tooling supports Java, JavaScript, and TypeScript which has driven the choice of stack for the example application.